 If you are a new coordinator, visit the Green Up Guides page to learn more about coordinating!

 You can save a jpeg version of our logo above by clicking on it to enlarge it and then selecting “save image as”.
 If you want to use the poster in your emails or newsletters download a PDF here: 2018 poster PDF or right-click over the image here and save image:

-The Green Up bags and posters are shipped every April directly to the 9 AOT District Garages throughout the State.
+The Green Up bags and posters are shipped every April directly to the 8 AOT District Garages throughout the State.
 Not sure what district your town is in?
 Click here for the towns by district list.
-It also contains their phone numbers.
 The bags are then delivered out to all the towns so they arrive a week or two prior to Green Up Day.
 Addison County towns will need to go to ACSWMD to pick up bags and posters.

 Needles and Hazardous Waste – Green Up volunteers and town coordinators are not to touch or pick up needles or hazardous waste such as Meth Lab containers.
 Let your local town leaders know the location of the needles.
-If they are found on a state highway, you can report them on the VTrans website or download their new app to report them.
+If they are found on a state highway, you can report them to VTrans using their new app.
 Also remind volunteers to Be Tick Smart and read more here: Be Tick Smart booklet!